Nags-081197/Advance_Topics_in_Database_Systems_UTA/README.md

 This repo consists of all the big data Assignments/Projects from Fall 2020 semester.

-Do consider having the documents as a referrence only else you might be penalized for act of plagiarism.
+Do consider having the documents as a reference only else you might be penalized for act of plagiarism.